ivanwalsh/techdocs/blog/truth-tables-technical-documentation.md

 - **API documents** – identify what may occur if the user changes multiple settings and how this will affect the response.
 - **Permissions** – rather than listing all permissions, use a matrix to illustrate which set of permissions gives you access to which parts of the product.
 - **Troubleshooting and Configuration** – illustrate what happens if/when you change one or more settings.
 For instance, if the configuration likely to create a non-obvious response or error message that may be hard to troubleshoot without context.
-- **FAQs** – most FAQS are atomic answers but often lack context.
+- **FAQs** – most FAQS give atomic answers but often lack context.
 Increase value by anticipating how the user may have created this issue in the first place.
 Was it due to a permission, config setting, set of parameter changes, or some non-obvious setting they may have changed

 ## When NOT use Truth Tables in Tech Docs